Angular Signal Forms Part 1: Getting Started with the Basics

 Displaying Validation Errors

-To display validation errors, we can access the errors()
+To display validation errors, we can access the errors() signal on each field.

-property that describes the type of error, e.g., required
+It returns an array of ValidationError objects, each with a kind property that describes the type of error, e.g., required or minLength.

-property with the error message defined in the schema.
+The object can also contain a message property with the error message defined in the schema.

 These messages can be displayed directly in the template.